brian-team/brian2/docs_sphinx/user/equations.rst

 * An event-driven variable cannot be used by any other equation that is not also event-driven.
-* An event-driven equation cannot depend on a differential equation that is not event-driven (directly, or indirectly through static equations).
+* An event-driven equation cannot depend on a differential equation that is not event-driven (directly, or indirectly through subexpressions).
 It can depend on a constant parameter.
 An open question is whether we should also allow it to depend on a parameter not defined as constant (I would say no).